Dubai approves Dh152-million bonus for govt employees

 The performance-based bonus was approved on Sunday, December 24, 2023, under the guidance of his Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE and Ruler of Dubai.

-The bonus is intended for those civilian employees that have met certain standards that have been set by the authority.
+The bonus is intended for those civilian employees who have met certain standards that have been set by the authority.

 This bonus is meant to motivate employees to keep excelling and to provide a better life for Dubai government employees.